What Is The Material Used For Waterproof Plastering?

 plasterer renovating indoor walls 1 1 1024x682

-Materials Used for Waterproof Plastering
+Materials Used For Waterproof Plastering

 The material used in waterproof plastering plays a critical role in its effectiveness.
-One of the most common materials is cementitious waterproofing compound, a mixture of cement, polymers, and other additives.
+One of the most common materials is a cementitious waterproofing compound, a mixture of cement, polymers, and other additives.
 This combination forms a water-repellent barrier that protects the walls from moisture damage.

 But what other materials are suitable for waterproofing?
 Here’s a look at some of the best options: